University Catalogues

 The Corporate Immersion will enable students to:

-• Analyze quantitative and qualitative data and articulate results through oral presentations and written deliverables to real world corporations
+• Analyze quantitative and qualitative data and articulate results through oral presentations and written deliverables to real world corporations.

-• Utilize quantitative and qualitative data, as well as creativity and critical thinking, to shape corporate strategy for partner companies
+• Utilize quantitative and qualitative data, as well as creativity and critical thinking, to shape corporate strategy for partner companies.

-• Create a more inclusive business model by addressing real world diversity, equity and inclusion issues affecting profit and non-profit organizations
+• Create a more inclusive business model by addressing real world diversity, equity, and inclusion issues affecting profit and non-profit organizations.

 • Practice their business acumen by challenging relevant issues in the workplace.

-Suggested courses: students should complete an honors business elective course before taking HNR 440 (3 credits).
+Suggested courses: Students should complete an honors business elective course before taking HNR 440 (3 credits).

-DEI Pathway: Business for positive change
+DEI Pathway: Business for Positive Change

 The DEI Pathway will allow students to work on projects that address relevant and important topics in diversity, equity, and inclusion such as racial equity, anti-racism, and gender equality, to name a few.
-Students choosing this pathway should plan to take a course from Content and Perspectives theme Race, Gender, and Inequality, tagged as honors.
+Students choosing this pathway should plan to take a course from the Content and Perspectives theme Race, Gender, and Inequality, tagged as honors.
 Students will have the flexibility to choose a topic they are passionate about to complete their culminating Honors project.
 For example, a student can design business solutions that address topics in diversity, equity, and inclusion.

 The DEI Pathway will enable students to:

-• Assess diverse and intersectional perspectives including their own in order to recognize the complexity that results from a variety of viewpoints
+• Assess diverse and intersectional perspectives, including their own, in order to recognize the complexity that results from a variety of viewpoints.

-• Identify social, political, and historical movements that influence and challenge systems of power, privilege, and oppression
+• Identify social, political, and historical movements that influence and challenge systems of power, privilege, and oppression.

-• Cultivate a business environment that embraces the power of diversity and inclusion as a source for creativity and cooperation
+• Cultivate a business environment that embraces the power of diversity and inclusion as a source for creativity and cooperation.

-• Take an equity lens approach when drafting the culminating Honors Project.
+• Take an equity lens approach when drafting the culminating Honors project.

-Suggested Courses: Students should take their Content and Perspectives: Race, Gender, and Inequality course as honors before completing the capstone with HNR 445 (3 credits).
+Suggested Courses: Students should take their Content and Perspectives: Race, Gender, and Inequality course as honors before completing the Capstone with HNR 445 (3 credits).

 Creative Pathway

 The Creative Pathway is an opportunity for students to bring together the threads of personal, intellectual, and creative interests and weave them into a final product that demonstrates original research and exploration of the creative and conceptual.
 This is an opportunity to investigate and/or embrace unexplored or unexamined areas of interest.
-The Creative Capstone can vary in form, content, and execution, but unlike the traditional research capstones, the Creative Capstone offers a student the opportunity to envision, plan, and construct their own Honors experience and in doing so pushes at established parameters of academic scholarship.
+The Creative Capstone can vary in form, content, and execution, but unlike the traditional research capstones, the Creative Capstone offers a student the opportunity to envision, plan, and construct their own Honors experience, and in doing so, pushes at established parameters of academic scholarship.

 The Creative Pathway will enable students to:

-• Explain and understand that their creative activities are not individual, isolated, and isolating, but social activities, and that they and their work are part of a much larger conversation and discursive field
+• Explain and understand that their creative activities are not individual, isolated, and isolating, but social activities, and that they and their work are part of a much larger conversation and discursive field.

-• Explore creative ways of expression by distinguishing a variety of interdisciplinary approaches
+• Explore creative ways of expression by distinguishing a variety of interdisciplinary approaches.

-• Design a project that expresses unexplored or unexamined areas of interest
+• Design a project that expresses unexplored or unexamined areas of interest.

-Suggested Courses: students should plan take one of the Content and Perspective courses listed below before completing the capstone with HNR 450 (1 credit) and HNR 460 (2 credits
+Suggested Courses: Students should plan take one of the Content and Perspective courses listed below before completing the Capstone with HNR 450 (1 credit) and HNR 460 (2 credits).

 Course Title Credits